hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To this some extra figure they append.
 >
-> What's term'd short sets are not alone, you'll find,
+> What's termed short sets are not alone, you'll find,
 >
-> Unto the number of quadrilles confin'd,
+> Unto the number of quadrilles confined,
 >
 > For in some dances figures are left out,
 >